Sometimes, lansoprazole is taken for a rare illness caused by a tumour in the pancreas or gut called Zollinger-Ellison syndrome.

 Lansoprazole may get into breast milk, but it's not known whether it harms the baby.

-Talk to your doctor about the pros and cons of taking this medicine while you are breastfeeding.
+Talk to your doctor about the pros and cons of taking this medicine while you're breastfeeding.

-A similar medicine called omeprazole is safe to take while breastfeeding.
+A similar medicine called omeprazole, which is similar to lansoprazole, is safe to take while breastfeeding.

 Cautions with other medicines

 Some medicines and lansoprazole can interfere with each other and make it more likely that you will have side effects.